l-m-meyer/scheduler/README.md

 ## Purpose
 **_BEWARE_: This app was created for learning purposes.
 It is not intended for use in production-grade software.**

-This project was created and published by Lisa Meyeras part of my learnings at Lighthouse Labs.
+This project was created and published by Lisa Meyer as part of my learnings at Lighthouse Labs.

 ## Scheduler in Action
 Scheduler has a pleasing user interface that easily displays the day and number of available appointments.